 - Traveller Supplement 2 Animal Encounters.
 Subverted in one possible encounter.
 The PCs hear this sound in the distance.
 If they investigate they find that it's a natural phenomena caused by a grove of hollow trees.

 - The bit with the natives playing drums as a sign of impending trouble was popularized by a 1918 melodrama, The Drums of Oude, apparently based on the Sepoy uprising (which was India, not Africa, but ne'mind).

-- In Eugene O'Neill's The Emperor Jones, the natives' drums start beating faster every time Jones expends a bullet.
+- In The Emperor Jones, the natives' drums start beating faster every time Jones expends a bullet.

 - In World of Warcraft, a skilled leatherworker can make many kinds of drums and sound them during a battle to give his team various bonuses.
 A typical kodo steed is shown to have some attached to the saddle but they aren't usable (unlike Warcraft 3, where a drummer mounted on a kodo increased combat effectivenes of nearby troops.)